What You Need To Think About Before You Build an E-Commerce Store

 The second option is an e-commerce platform like WordPress WooCommerce or Shopify that give you the tools to sell your items on your own website.
 Shopify will host your website as well.
 But, with both platforms, you’ll need to build your own website.
-If you choose to go this route, these platforms have a variety of quality shopping carts, payment gateways, and marketing tools.
+If you choose to go this route, these platforms have a variety of quality shopping carts, payment gateways, high risk merchant accounts, and marketing tools.

 How will you generate leads and close sales?